• Skip to primary navigation

 XIX.
 Warm-up

 XX.
-Start with a lightweight
+Start with a light weight

 XXI.
 Use a spotter